bmacgill87/task-tracker/README.md

 ---

 ### Implementation 🛠
-Built using TypeScript and Node.js, this application follows a Model-View-Controller architecture for clean separartion of concerns.
+Built using TypeScript and Node.js, this application follows a Model-View-Controller (MVC) architecture for clean separation of concerns.

 ---